pedrosk/cap_linux_intro/Readme.md

 $ mount
 $ df -h
 ```
-`mount` will print how are directories mounted
+- `mount` will print how directories are mounted
-`df` - disk free.
+- `df` - disk free.
 This will print different mounts and their utilization.
-`du -h` (this can be very verbose) will show disk utilization (This can be used to find the x biggest files in FS for example)
+- `du -h` (this can be very verbose) will show disk utilization (This can be used to find the x biggest files in FS for example)

 Let's take a fork in the road and look at file system and privileges for a moment: